How To Move To Sweden Without A Job

 - A master’s degree or higher is required.

-- A Letter of Consent giving the Swedish Council for Higher Education the right to verify your credentials with the higher education authorities in your country is required.
+- The Swedish Council for Higher Education needs a Letter of Consent to verify your credentials with your national higher education authorities.

 - During the application period, you must have enough funds to cover your expenses.

-- Whether you are seeking employment or exploring business opportunities in Sweden, you must demonstrate a clear plan.
+- Whether seeking employment or exploring business opportunities in Sweden, you must demonstrate a clear plan.

 - For care in Sweden, you must have a valid health insurance policy.